Mastering subscriptions: consumer insights examples that worked

-In this article, we’ll review the benefits of subscriber data and five consumer insights examples where insights played a crucial role in subscription growth.
+In this article, we’ll review the importance of consumer insights and share five examples of successful subscription offerings where insights played a crucial role.

-Let’s put the theory into practice.
+What separates successful brands from others?
+Their ability to translate customer data into actionable insights–and these companies know how to do it well.
 Here are five examples of how subscription businesses leverage consumer insights to drive growth.

-TeacherVision is a teaching resource platform for professors to find timely, accurate materials to best support their students.
+TeacherVision is a teaching resource platform for professors to find timely, accurate materials to support their students.
+However, they needed more data and analytics that impeded them from measuring upfront conversion rates by plan and price point, and needed detailed insights on revenue metrics and churn.

-Playing a student role, the company tested hypotheses on packaging, pricing, and promotions by cohorts–then kept what was working.
-Aware of “subscription fatigue,” they offered cancellation alternatives to prevent churn and learned that none of the paused accounts have churned since.
+With Recurly’s help, the company tested hypotheses on packaging, pricing, and promotions by cohorts–then kept what was working.
+Aware of subscription fatigue, they offered cancellation alternatives to prevent churn and learned that none of the paused accounts had churned since.

-Deep analytics uncovered actionable insights that helped TeacherVision test different subscription tiers, personalize its promotions, and find an effective way to retain more subscribers.
+Deep analytics uncovered actionable insights on churn that helped TeacherVision test different subscription tiers, personalize its promotions and find an effective way to retain more subscribers.
 The result?
 An involuntary churn rate of 1%.

 Digital Reach is a digital marketing agency with expertise in search, analytics, web development, and marketing automation.

 Like any other subscription business, their efforts focused on tracking revenue streams.
-Customer insights helped the company identify its most successful plans, discover growth opportunities, and analyze churn rates over time to improve dunning processes.
+Using the right set of data and analytics, the agency identified its most successful plans and analyzed churn rates over time to improve its dunning processes.

-Analyzing the data helped Digital Reach boost its revenue in the short and long term, helping plan its future investments of time and resources.
+Analyzing consumer data helped Digital Reach identify behavioral trends and growth opportunities that helped them boost their revenue in the short and long term.

 Returnloads.net is a UK-based online freight exchange website connecting haulage companies with empty vehicles with businesses that need goods moved.

-With a mostly seasonal business, having critical subscription and customer data helped them monitor and compare customer retention over time to identify sign-up and churn peaks.
+With a mostly seasonal business, having the right subscription and customer data helped them monitor and compare customer retention over time to identify sign-up and churn peaks.

 With data in hand, they designed a more targeted marketing strategy, subscription packages, pricing structures, and trials aligned with subscriber behavior patterns from previous years.